Personal Experience

 Engineer, startup founder, Vipassana practitioner.

 60 days of courses.
-881+ days of daily practice.
+972+ days of daily practice.

 How I Found Vipassana

 Someone recommended a 10-day course.
-I was skeptical — 10 days of silence sounded like either a cult or a waste of time.
+I was skeptical; 10 days of silence sounded like either a cult or a waste of time.
 But I'd tried apps, books, and weekend workshops, and nothing had stuck.
 So I signed up.

-The First Course: Survival Mode
+The First Course: Day by Day

 I'm not going to romanticize it.
 The first course was one of the hardest things I've ever done.
+Here's what each day was actually like:

 Why I Kept Going Back

 What keeps me returning is simple: it works.
 Not in a mystical way.
 In a very practical, observable way.
 I react less impulsively.
 I'm more present in conversations.
 I sleep better.
-When something difficult happens, I have a brief moment of space between the event and my reaction — and in that space, I can choose.
+When something difficult happens, I have a brief moment of space between the event and my reaction, and in that space, I can choose.

 Daily Practice: The Real Work

 The hardest part isn't the sitting.
 It's the consistency.
 There are mornings when the alarm goes off at 5 AM and every part of me wants to skip it.
-But like any practice — running, coding, writing — the compound effect over time is extraordinary.
+But like any practice (running, coding, writing), the compound effect over time is extraordinary.

 What Changed